icons8/lunacy-docs/docs/index.md

 ## Edit Shape

-For some objects like rectangle, it's possible to edit the shape.
-To activate edit shape mode, you need to double-click on the object.
-This option allows you to modify properties like corner radius for a rectangle.
+For some objects, like the rectangle, it’s possible to edit the shape.
+To activate Edit shape mode, you need to double click on the object.
+This option allows you to modify properties like Corner radius for a rectangle.

 ![Editing shapes](public/mAz4bmww76HilrhUizdqvw_img_39.png)